 City Planning has established an incentive program where developers are eligible for a grant payment per additional cubic foot of storage volume provided.
 This presents a significant opportunity for PWSA to partner with developers to manage, for instance, runoff from the surrounding right-of-way of a development project by "upsizing" the stormwater feature(s) installed to meet minimum regulatory requirements.
 It is possible that PWSA could provide additional funding to make up any gaps between the additional cost of the expanded project and the incentive payment, depending on future funding scenarios.
-PWSA may want to specifically engage with developers on obtaining grants working with a funding coordinator or consultant.
-This coordinator would initially develop a funding strategy and assist with the development of individual grant applications.
-This dedicated resource could bring the time and expertise to the grant development process required to optimize project selection and design to enhance funding possibilities.
-Local foundations could also provide grant development support, possibly through a consultant contract.
+PWSA may want to specifically engage with developers that are implementing projects within priority sheds.
+Riverflat areas, as outlined in the "terrains" section of this document, provide particularly attractive opportunities for integrating with redevelopment projects given the level of redevelopment activity in several of these areas and the larger scale of these projects.
+Integrating with redevelopment projects on vacant properties within Hilltops represents another potential opportunity to leverage the City's new incentive structure.